Nathanage3/Web_Development/README.md

-Repo For Web Development, this repository has:
+This Repo is For Web Development, this repository has:
     >> HTML
     >>JavaScript
     >>CSS